genzellab/RGS14_clusters/Adrian/README.md

 - prepare_markov.m: Function created to test the analysis using a single study day.
 It preprocesses the data of a NREM bout and displays it.
 Continue the analysis running 'demo2_HMM_Simple.m'. __Discontinued__, rather use the "nontrial" versions.

 - veh_rgs_data_for_hmm.mat: Structure which contains all data needed for HMM analysis from Vehicle study days of the RGS14 project.
 Generated from 'prepare_markov_nontrial.m'.
+The C3 split in short and long was not performed for this data.

 - prepare_markov_nontrial.m: Generates the spikes and spikes_peak structs in the format needed for the hmm analysis.